alibaba/Appactive/docs/en/details/demo.md

 1. Enter the nginx-plugin directory of the `appactive-gateway` module and mark it as a mirror: `docker build --build-arg UNITFLAG=center -t app-active/gateway:1.0-SNAPSHOT .`
 2. Enter the `appactive-demo` module, maven build to get the jar package
+3. Run `sh baseline.sh 2` in the `appactive-portal` module to push the application baseline
-3. Run `./run.sh` in the `appactive-demo` module to start all applications
+4. Run `sh run.sh` in the `appactive-demo` module to start all applications and gateway
-4. Run `baseline.sh` in the `appactive-portal` module to push the baseline
+5. Run `sh baseline.sh 3` in the `appactive-portal` module to push the gateway baseline
-5. Bind the local host: `127.0.0.1 demo.appactive.io`, visit the browser `http://demo.appactive.io/buyProduct?r_id=2000` to see the effect
+6. Bind the local host: `127.0.0.1 demo.appactive.io`, visit the browser `http://demo.appactive.io/buyProduct?r_id=2000` to see the effect
-6. Run `cut.sh` in the `appactive-portal` module to cut the flow.
+7. Run `sh cut.sh` in the `appactive-portal` module to cut the flow.
 The cut flow commands is:  `./cut.sh`.
 It should be noted that the write prohibition rules of this demo are hard-coded.
 If the user wants to change the cut flow range, he needs to calculate the write prohibition rule and the next routing rule by himself, and then execute the cut flow.

 ## Rule description